-Black Pepper is probably the world's most widely used and consumed spice and originates from the Western Ghats, a hilly area stretching north to south along the western coast of peninsular India.
+Black Pepper is probably the world's most widely consumed spice and originates from the Western Ghats, a hilly area stretching north-south along the west coast of India.

 It is a perennial vine with woody stems up to 10 m (33 ft) long and 6 cm (2.5 in) in diameter, off of which branch soft, green, herbaceous stems.
 These soft stems have aerial roots that arise at nodes along the length and cling to structures they make contact with, in many cases tree trunks, supporting the vine as it grows and climbs.

 On vertical structures, the criss-cross entanglement of vines usually assumes a columnar shape that may be anywhere from 3 to 5 m (10 to 16 ft) tall.
 Black Pepper vines also develop extensive root systems, with large roots up to 4 m (13 ft) long, but with most remaining within 1 m (3.3 ft) of the soil surface.

 The leaves are elongated oval, 13 to 25 cm (5 to 10 in) long, pointed at the tip, dark glossy green and prominently ribbed on top, underneath paler green.
 They are borne alternately along the length of the soft, climbing stems and remain on the vine in all seasons.

 Flowering is induced by increased humidity and moisture brought on by the rainy season.
 The individual flowers are tiny and insignificant, creamy-white and borne on pendant flower-spikes 5 to 15 cm (2 to 6 in) long.
 These arise at nodes opposite the leaves and have on them from fifty to one hundred and fifty flowers tightly clustered.